JacksonStrauss/WashU-FormulaSAE-2022--2023-Documentation/Plastic Tank with Custom O-Ring/README.md

 | --- | --- | --- | --- | --- |
 | .103" | .124" | .081" | .010" | 0.005" |

 I then determined by what percentage I needed to squeeze the O-Ring by using [this tutorital](https://www.ehow.com/how_7602556_calculate-oring-squeeze.html) and found that value to be 27% squeeze.
-Then, using [this chart](https://www.parker.com/content/dam/Parker-com/Literature/O-Ring-Division-Literature/O-Ring-ehandbook-pdfs/compression-load-force-by-cross-section-70-and-90-duro.pdf), I determined that an O-Ring with .103" cross section and ~70 durometer needs around 30lbs/in of applied force in order to create a tight seal.
+Then, using [this chart](https://www.parker.com/content/dam/Parker-com/Literature/O-Ring-Division-Literature/O-Ring-ehandbook-pdfs/compression-load-force-by-cross-section-70-and-90-duro.pdf), I determined that an O-Ring with .103" cross section, ~70 durometer, and 27% squeeze needs around 30lbs/in of applied force in order to create a tight seal.

 <p align="left">
   <img src="./Media/ParkerChart.png" alt="Compressive Load Force Chart" width="500">